 Maximum Enrollment: 8

-24 hours/7 day a day access to the Fiber arts studio
+24 hours/7 day a week access to the Fiber arts studio during your session

 $15/week charge